Get a headstart on your Bond Law degree from Canada.

 Once you have the NCA Certificate of Qualification, you are in the same position as graduates from Canadian law schools.
 So the next steps from this point forward are the same for all law school graduates in Canada.

 You will next complete your Articles at a law firm which will continue for ten months.
-In ON and BC, you will register with the Law Society as an Articling Student which your law firm will participate in and sign off on the number of hours you complete.
+In most Provinces, you will register with the Law Society as an Articling Student which your law firm will participate in and sign off on the number of hours you complete.
 At any time during the Articling Period, you can take the Barrister & Solicitor exam which is an open book, all day exam.
 Once the required number of hours of Articling is completed and the exam has been taken, you will pay your licensing fee and be admitted to the Bar (with a ceremony) and can then practice law.

 There is a new option that is similar to Australia where you can enrol at Ryerson University to complete a Professional Legal Training (PLT) program combined with an internship at a law firm, after which you can be admitted to the Bar.
 This program is called the LPP – Law Practice Program.